icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 The `icrc72_handle_notification` and `icrc72_handle_notification_trusted` endpoints provide the Broadcaster principal in the msg.caller variable included with the message.  `id` and `prevId` of an event are converted to `eventId` and `prevEventId` in the outgoing notifications.

+`icrc72_handle_notification_trusted` may be used in event systems where the Publisher or Broadcaster trust all possible Subscribers such that there is no risk of a Subscriber rendering the calling canister un-upgradable by withholding a response.

 ```motoko
 // An event structure being published